 How do I report a suspected violation to Code Enforcement?

-You can report suspected violations by calling Code Enforcement Officer Frances Sweet at 606.767.5391.
+You can report suspected violations by calling Code Enforcement Officers Frances Sweet or Judy Margan at 606.767.5391.

 Please Note: All complaints are prioritized as they are received; therefore, public safety issues will take priority over all other matters.

 Who are the Code Enforcement Officers?

 A city police officer, fire chief safety officer, citation officer, or other public law enforcement officer or Superintendent of the London Utility Commission or Supervisor of the Street and Sanitation Department with the authority to issue a citation.

 - Issued by the code enforcement board in accordance with Section 10(e) of this ordinance;

 - Issued by an assigned hearing officer in accordance with Section 10(e) of this ordinance;